Soft tissue injuries

 How long will it take to recover from a soft tissue injury?

 The recovery time from grade 1 soft tissue injuries in one to two weeks and three to four weeks for a grade 2.
 Grade three soft tissue injuries require immediate assessment and treatment, with much longer recovery times.
 Recovery times can also depend on your age, general health and occupation.
 If you are not sure of the nature or extent of your injury, contact an experienced Specialist Physiotherapist for advice.

-Should I go to hospital with a soft tissue injury?
+Should I go to a hospital with a soft tissue injury?

-With severe trauma, there may also be a fracture and as with all severe trauma, it is advisable to go direct to A&E for an detailed assessment and diagnosis.
-A good gauge for when a soft tissue injury requires a full examination is, for example if:
+With severe trauma, there may also be a fracture and as with all severe trauma, it is advisable to go directly to A&E for a detailed assessment and diagnosis.
+A good gauge for when a soft tissue injury requires a full examination is, for example, if: